 But what about the A3’s high-powered alternative, the Audi S3?
 With unmistakable similarities both inside and out, what are the real differences between these two very capable Audis?
 Is the Audi S3’s mammoth engine really worth the extra money?
 Read on to find out!

 Would you like to see the Audi A3 go toe-to-toe with its similarly priced premium rivals?
 Check out our Audi A3 vs BMW 1 Series, Audi A3 vs Volkswagen Golf, and Audi A3 vs Seat Leon comparison posts.
-We’ve also got our Audi A3 Alternatives post which showcases a bunch of similarly priced and performing cars on the market.
+We’ve also got our Audi A3 alternatives and Audi S3 alternatives posts which showcases a bunch of similarly priced and performing cars on the market.

 Audi A3 vs S3